dai-shi/react-hooks-fetch/README.md

 ## Introduction

 This library provides a React hook `useFetch` for any async functions.
-It utilizes React Suspense and `FetchProvider` is required with initial inputs to be provided for all async functions.
+It utilizes React Suspense and `FetchProvider` is required with initial inputs.
+The initial inputs are used to run all async function in the initial render.

 Project status: Experimental.
 We need to collect feedbacks.